dst202/IOT-HEM/README.md

 developed with IOT based Arduino.
 This system will gives satisfactory performance in the real time applications.

-This is done as a Bachelors project by me along with two more classmates.
+This is done as a Bachelors project by me along with two more students